Practical Birth Planning

 The Interview: 12 Questions That Matter

 Most doulas offer a free 15-30 minute consultation.
 Use it to assess fit — not just credentials.
-Here are the questions that reveal the most:
+Here are the questions that reveal the most.
+For a deeper dive with printable question cards, see our full list of doula interview questions:

 About Their Practice